liguowang/cpgtools/README.md

   --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input-file=INPUT_FILE
-                        BED6 file specifying the C position.
+                        BED6 file of the C position.
 This BED file should have at least 6 columns (Chrom, ChromStart, ChromeEnd, Name, Beta_value, Strand).
 Note: the first base in a chromosome is numbered 0.
 BED file can be regular or compressed by 'gzip' or 'bz'.
   -r REGION_FILE, --region=REGION_FILE
-                        BED file specificy genomic regions.
-This BED file should have at least 3 columns (Chrom, ChromStart, ChromeEnd).
+                        BED file of genomic regions.
+This BED file should have at least three columns (Chrom, ChromStart, ChromeEnd).
 If the 6-th column does not exist, all regions will be considered as on "+" strand.
   -d DOWNSTREAM_SIZE, --downstream=DOWNSTREAM_SIZE